caburj/kwartrack/NOTES.md

 * [ ] Properly handle "undefined" result from rpc, also error.

+* [ ] Simpler way to declare invalidated queries.

+* [ ] Rearrange the accounts.
+  - Personally owned accounts at the top.
+  - Common accounts in the middle.
+  - Other accounts at the bottom.

 * [ ] User registration.
   - 2 cases
     - user will start his own db